 When I first initiated my conversation with the guys at RNT, I was very hesitant; I didn’t think I would be able to do the workouts.
-I wondered how how I was going to fit it all in with the kids and work.
-And the food… I had no idea where to start!
+I wondered how I was going to fit it all in with the kids and work.
+And the food!
+I had no idea where to start!
 But when I got the workout plan it was fine!
 The information was structured and in terminology I knew.
-What really helped was the library of videos on the RNT website that I could go to and my coach always being quick to reply.
-What I also love is the RNT community on Facebook; people were sharing recipes, tips and just their overall experiences, which always helps.
+What really helped was the library of videos on the RNT website that I could go to and the team at RNT were so responsive!
+What I also love is the RNT community on Facebook; people share recipes, tips and just their overall experiences, which always helps.

 It’s been almost a year with RNT and I have learnt so much about my body and food, and how much strength I have emotionally and physically.
 They’ve helped me to achieve my chin up goal which I never thought I could do.
 I even recently did my photoshoot and can honestly say it was one of the most uncomfortable things I have done.
 Having your wedding photos taken is one thing, but this was all about me and what I looked like.
 I was all out there with nothing to hide!
 Pre-photoshoot I couldn’t really see what I had achieved but after the photoshoot I felt elevated.
 I still have my flaws but I was never looking for perfection or abs.